What does Martha mean?

 Martha is a very popular first name for women (#38 out of 4276, Top 1%) and also a very popular surname for all people (#34711 out of 150436, Top 23%).
 (2000 U.S. Census)

 Charted below is the birth name popularity of Martha for girls.
-Martha reached its top rank of #18 in the U.S. then, and is currently at #735.
+Martha was first listed in 1880-1889 and reached its top rank of #18 in the U.S. then, and is currently at #735.
 (2014 Birth Statistics)